videojs/videojs-generate-karma-config/README.md

 Show the QUnit UI in non-debug runs of Karma.
 This sets both `client.clearContext = false` and `client.qunit.showUI: true`.

 Having `clearContext` turned off increases test reliability.
 However, sometimes, showing the QUnit UI during test runs is useful to track down a test that is timing out or failing, particularly on CI/Browserstack.

+### 'reporters'

+> Type: 'Array'
+> Default: 'dots' for CI and 'progress' for local.

+If passed in, the value passed will be used.
+If coverage is turned on, and reporters is being set, 'coverage' must be included in the list. 'coverage' is removed from the list if the `coverage` setting is `false`.

 ## Code Coverage
 lcov, json, and html coverage reports will be generated in `test/dist/coverage` after a test run.
 Unless coverage is set to false.